Synchronization

 XpertMart™ will access the FTP Server and

 download all of the files into the C:/Main/In directory.
-When the
+When the process

-process is done, you will be able to see the files in your hard drive:
+is done, you will be able to see the files in your hard drive:

 Process Document Synchronization

-To process the document synchronization files that are in the
+To process the document synchronization files that are in the C:/Main/In

-C:/Main/In directory, go to Synchronize>Documents>Process
+directory, go to Synchronize>Documents>Process Document Synchronization:

-XpertMart™ will begin an automatic
+XpertMart™ will begin an automatic process

-synchronization files in the In folder looking for any new data.
-As
+in the In folder looking for any new data.
+As this process is underway you

-document type.
+will the the system go through every document type.
 You may also notice

 that the system is also processing the Client Catalog.
-Since customer
+Since customer data

-is obtained at the Remotes, it is the one catalog that is also
+is obtained at the Remotes, it is the one catalog that is also synchronized

 along with documents form the Remote stations to the Main.

-When the process is finished, all transaction data in the Documents
+When the process is finished, all transaction data in the Documents catalogs

-catalogs should be up to date.
+should be up to date.

 Synchronize Catalogs

-To manually synchronize catalogs at the Main, go to
+To manually synchronize catalogs at the Main, go to Synchronize>Catalogs>Synchronize

-Synchronize>Catalogs>Synchronize Catalogs as shown below.
+Catalogs as shown below.

-XpertMart™ will begin an automatic
+XpertMart™ will begin an automatic process

 synchronizaiton date.
-As this process is underway you will the the
+As this process is underway you will the the system

 go through every catalog.
-In the example below, the system is creating
+In the example below, the system is creating the

 synchronization files for the Stores Catalog.